smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 In addition to tags, you can put other metadata in this section if it helps you organize things.
 As an example, this is how [GitHub Docs uses frontmatter](https://docs.github.com/en/contributing/writing-for-github-docs/using-yaml-frontmatter).

-The primary goal of using the format is to provide a standard and consistant way to apply metadata to your notes.
+The primary goal of using the yml format is to provide a standard and consistant way to apply metadata to all your notes.
 Other apps, e.g. Obsidian, use this format as well.

 I use a combination of directories and metadata to organize my notes.
-In addition to `tags:`, I use `source:` to record a URL if I am taking notes on a web page and a few other random tags.
+In addition to `tags:`, I use `source:` to record a URL if I am taking notes on a web page.
+I use a few other random tags.

 ## Search